ornicar/play-cdi-leak/README.md

 # PlayFramework dev workflow classloader leaks

-Something causes a classloader leak and prevents any memory from being reclaimed after a run.
+Several factors can cause a classloader leak and prevents any memory from being reclaimed after a run.
 This causes OOM after a few runs, depending on the application size, and makes play dev workflow unusable.

+In this branch, the leak is caused by `kamon.Kamon.counter("foo")` in MyApplicationLoader.scala.

 ## Demo project